Toledo vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

-- The two teams combine to average 61.3 points per game, 8.8 more than the total in this contest.
+- The combined points per game average of the two teams, 61.3, is 8.3 points greater than Tuesday's over/under.

-- This contest's total is 9.3 points more than the 43.2 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 43.2 points per game, 9.8 fewer than this contest's over/under.

-- The average total in Rockets games this season is 55.2, 2.7 points more than Tuesday's total of 52.5.
+- Rockets games this season feature an average total of 55.2 points, a number 2.2 points higher than Tuesday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 56.6 points, 4.1 more than the set over/under in this contest.
+- In 2021, games involving the Eagles have averaged a total of 56.6 points, 3.6 more than the set total in this contest.

 Toledo Stats and Trends

-- Toledo has played eight games, with four wins against the spread.
+- Toledo has four wins against the spread in eight games this year.

 - Toledo's games this year have hit the over on one of seven set point totals (14.3%).

-- When Toledo puts up more than 24.9 points, it is 3-0 against the spread and 3-1 overall.
+- Toledo is 3-0 against the spread and 3-1 overall this season when the team puts up more than 24.9 points.

-- In games that Toledo piles up more than 393.3 yards, the team is 2-0 against the spread and 3-0 overall.
+- Toledo is 2-0 against the spread and 3-0 overall when the team piles up over 393.3 yards.

-- The Rockets have two giveaways this season, while the Eagles have 10 takeaways .
+- The Rockets have turned the ball over two times this season, eight fewer than the Eagles have forced (10).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.